< /> < />

 We’ve mentioned this ‘body-mind connection’ a couple of times before and that’s because somatic exercise gives you a deeper understanding and awareness of how your emotions impact your physical well-being (and vice-versa).

-This enhanced awareness can lead to powerful therapeutic benefits, helping to address deep trauma and emotional issues.
+This enhanced awareness can lead to powerful therapeutic benefits, helping to address deep trauma and emotional issues, thereby improving emotional well-being.

-In fact, a small 2017 study found that somatic experiencing (a type of somatic therapy) could be an effective therapy tool for PTSD [4], and other research suggests that Laban movement analysis (another somatic technique) can help us emotionally adapt to challenging situations [5].
+In fact, a small 2017 study found that somatic experiencing (a type of somatic therapy) could be an effective therapy tool for PTSD [4], and other research suggests that Laban movement analysis (another somatic technique) can help us emotionally adapt.

 Stress relief

 Somatic movement involves slow and gentle movement patterns that don't really get your heart rate pumping, but rather help you relax tight muscles and let go of tension.
-Plus, mindfulness, which has been proven to be effective in reducing stress, anxiety and depression, is a big part of somatics [6].
+Plus, mindfulness, which has been proven to be effective in reducing stress, is a big part of somatics [6].

-As it helps reduce stress, somatic exercise can also improve your sleeping habits — in fact, somatic therapy can be used for treating insomnia [7].
+As it helps reduce stress, somatic exercise can also improve your sleeping habits — in fact, somatic therapy can be used for treating sleeplessness [7].

 Pain relief